This post may contain affiliate links. Please read our disclosure policy.

 You’re going to need to simulate a baker’s oven to create a crispy crust:

-1. PREP.
-Place a baking stone on the center rack.
+• Place a baking stone on the center rack.
 Preheat oven to 450ºF.
-Put a metal broiler pan on the lower rack (at least 4 inches below the baking stone).
+Put a metal broiler pan on the rack at the bottom of the oven (at least 4 inches below the baking stone).

 Save This Recipe!